-10.1.5 Public Tipping Area
+10.1.4 Public Drop-Off Area

-A well-signed public tipping area, equipped with eight roll off bin lock block bays, is located west of the weigh scale.
+A well-signed public drop-off area, equipped with eight operational roll-off bin lock block bays, is located west of the weigh scale and there is space for two additional roll-off bins to the east.
 The roll-off bins are used for garbage collection, and storage of materials being diverted from the Site including; uncontaminated gypsum, scrap metal, and textiles.
 Small drop off containers are also located at the north end of the transfer station, and are used for storage of materials being diverted from the Site including; cardboard and refundable containers.

-The public tipping area also includes a recycling area for appliances that contain ozone depleting substances, propane tanks, tires, yard waste, roofing and construction demolition wood waste.
-As well, there is a 53 foot transport trailer for storage and transportation of mattresses and box springs for processing recycling, and a lock block bay for a 53 foot transport trailer for storage of mattresses and box springs.
+The public drop-off area also includes a recycling area for appliances that contain ozone depleting substances, propane tanks, tires, yard waste, roofing and construction demolition wood waste.
+As well, there is a 16-metre (53-foot) transport trailer for storage and transportation of mattresses and box springs for processing recycling, and a lock block bay for a 16-metre (53-foot) transport trailer for storage of mattresses and box springs.